 Prof. Markus J Buehler

-McAfee Professor of Engineering
+Jerry McAfee (1940) Professor in Engineering

 Director and PI, Laboratory for Atomistic and Molecular Mechanics (LAMM)